eslint/eslint/docs/rules/no-promise-executor-return.md

+# no-promise-executor-return

-# Disallow returning values from Promise executor functions (no-promise-executor-return)
+Disallows returning values from Promise executor functions.

 The `new Promise` constructor accepts a single argument, called an *executor*.